Skip to content

 Your own keys: you choose the upstream

 Send the X-Gate-Upstream-Url header and Gate treats the request as your own keys.
-It forwards your bytes to that URL, with network protections that keep a supplied URL from being used to reach internal systems.
+It forwards your bytes to that URL, appending your request’s full path (including the /v1 your client adds) to the value you supply — so give the provider’s base without that path, for example https://openrouter.ai/api rather than https://openrouter.ai/api/v1.
+Network protections keep a supplied URL from being used to reach internal systems.
 It never reaches into your org’s provider accounts, and the prepaid balance check is skipped.
 In using your own keys you also pass your own upstream credential (for example Authorization: Bearer <your-upstream-key>) alongside your Gate key.

 Terminal window